 But are we postponing our dreams for a future that may never come?
-What if we don’t make it to retirement age or we aren’t healthy enough to enjoy it when we get there?
+What if we don’t make it to retirement age or we aren’t healthy enough to enjoy life when we get there?
 What if we push our goals so far out into the future that we never find the opportunity to achieve them?
-Can’t we lead fulfilling, rewarding lives and enjoy the freedom of time before retirement arrives?
+Can we lead fulfilling, rewarding lives and enjoy the freedom of time before retirement arrives?

 Time freedom means we can choose how to spend our time, but while that may sound nice, most of us can’t dump the 9-to-5.
 We can seek financial freedom, but the finish line to financial independence may loom decades away.

-So what can we do in the meantime?
-Can we start making progress towards our goals today?
-Can we gain time freedom without waiting for the end of the 9-to-5 road?
+So what must we do to achieve time freedom?
+How can we make progress towards our goals today?
+How can we gain time freedom without quitting the rat race or becoming part of the great resignation?

 What matters most to you?
 What are your biggest priorities?
 If you didn’t need to work, what would you do with your time?
 Would you spend it on creative endeavors, volunteering, exercising, learning new skills, relaxing, or enjoying the company of your loved ones?

-Step 2 – Break Down Your Goals into Actionable Tasks
+2. Break Down Your Goals into Snippets of Time

 After you discover your passions, it’s time to break down your goals into actionable tasks.
 You don’t need to retire to write the book you’ve always wanted to write.
 Every book starts with the first paragraph, so focus on a few pages at a time.
 You don’t need to quit your job to run a marathon.
 To start, you need to go outside and run around the block.